Health Indicator Report of Diabetes: Gestational Diabetes

 Gestational diabetes mellitus (GDM) is defined as having abnormally high blood glucose levels during pregnancy.
 This abnormality usually disappears after pregnancy, although as many as 5 to 10 percent of women with gestational diabetes may actually have had undiagnosed type 2 diabetes.
 Women with gestational diabetes tend to have a higher risk of developing diabetes later in life.
 At least 40 percent of mothers with gestational diabetes will develop diabetes within 20 years.
 Mothers with gestational diabetes are more likely to have large babies (over 4,000 grams), a risk factor for non-elective cesarean section delivery and adverse birth outcomes.
 Infants born to women with gestational diabetes have a higher risk of developing diabetes and obesity themselves.

-Bear River Local Health District had the lowest rate of gestational diabetes.
-Central and San Juan Local Health Districts had the highest rates.
+Wasatch County Health District had the lowest rate of gestational diabetes.
+San Juan Local Health District had the highest rate.

 Data SourceUtah Birth Certificate Database, Office of Vital Records and Statistics, Utah Department of Health

 Data Interpretation IssuesThe State of Utah uses check boxes to list maternal risk factors on the birth certificate.
 Until 1997, there was a single check box for any type of diabetes and it was not possible to differentiate between pre-exising diabetes and gestational diabetes.
 In 1997, the single diabetes check box was discontinued and replaced with two check boxes: (1) pre-existing diabetes and (2) gestational diabetes.
 Rates of gestational diabetes prior to 1997 were estimated by applying the 1997-1999 percentage of gestational diabetes births to all birth records indicating either type of diabetes.

 DefinitionPercentages of births listing gestational diabetes on the birth certificate.